xenia-project/xenia/building.md

 ### Linux

-Linux support is extremely experimental and incomplete.
+Linux support is extremely experimental and presently incomplete.

-Only tested with GCC 4.9 on Ubuntu 14.
+The build script uses LLVM/Clang 3.8.
+GCC should also work, but is not easily swappable right now.

 [CodeLite](http://codelite.org) is the IDE of choice and `xb premake` will spit out files for that.
 Make also works via `xb build`.

-Currently building requires that CC == CXX == g++.
-If you know a way around this (to force .c files to be built with g++) let me know.

 ## Running